Concluding DTW’s exploration of the 1959 Mini and its enigmatic creator.

 But there was a cost to be exacted.
 The Mini was not a cheap car to manufacture, yet BMC undersold it in every imaginable way.
 Obsessed with having the least expensive car in the market, they priced it around £600 (in modern money) less than the larger but less sophisticated 105E Anglia that it was nonetheless outsold by.

 Some commentators have cast doubt upon Ford’s costings for the Mini they famously stripped down (decreeing that it was impossible to produce at anything other than a loss), but there can be no doubt that had BMC priced the car in a manner commensurate with its sophistication, the issue simply wouldn’t have arisen.
 A more acerbic indictment came from eminent Ford executive (Sir) Terence Beckett.
-A leading light behind such bestsellers as the Anglia and Cortina, later becoming the blue oval’s European Chairman, he told chroniclers, “You can trace the decline of BMC from that single product.
+A leading light behind such bestsellers as the Anglia and Cortina, later becoming the blue oval’s European Chairman, he later told chroniclers, “You can trace the decline of BMC from that single product.
 It took up a huge amount of resources, it sterilized cash flow, and it was a pretty disastrous venture.”

 What deputised for styling had been laid down by Issigonis, who despite having no meaningful grasp of it himself, expressed a horror of the craft.
 BMC’s own stylists were permitted only the lightest of visual garnishes following, it’s believed, an intervention by BMC’s George Harriman.
 The plated grilles which adorned the production cars would therefore be a late addition, the metal stamped version as fitted to Mini vans being the Martini toting Spartan’s proposed arrangement.
 Fortunately, both stance and proportion were spot-on, a matter which was picked up by none other than Battista Pininfarina, whose views were canvassed prior to its announcement.
 Upon viewing the prototype, the legendary Italian carrozzerie told them not to change a thing.